JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/PRD.md

 7. **Manual Override**
    - Allow the user to manually select the config folder if automatic detection fails.

-8. **Windows Task Scheduler Integration**
-   - The app provides an option in the UI: "Schedule Weekly Update."
-   - When selected, the app creates a scheduled task using Windows Task Scheduler to run the updater weekly at a user-specified day and time.
-   - The app supports a "silent" or "background" mode (e.g., `YourApp.exe --silent`) so it can run without user interaction when scheduled.
-   - The app provides options to view, modify, or remove the scheduled task from within the app.
-   - The app notifies the user of the status of scheduling actions (success, failure, next scheduled run).

 ---

 ## Non-Functional Requirements